progmult/yii-phing-deploy/README.md

 # yii-phing-deploy
-This is my phing config to deploy yii-1.1.* apps
+This is my first phing config to deploy yii-1.1.* apps.

 It uses simple scenario:
 - export last revision from git repo to "export" temp directory;